thenexthub/Codira/docs/archive/Resilience.rst

 Components: Very much a build-system thing.

-Users should be able to write swift [foo.swift]+ and have it build an executable.
+Users should be able to write language [foo.code]+ and have it build an executable.

 For anything more complicated, need a component description file.